SaeedShakuri/SaeedShakuri.gitup.io/README.md

     <section>
       <h2>About me</h2>
       <p>
-        I am a master's student in Data Science major under the supervision of <a href="https://scholar.google.com/citations?hl=en&user=1Sln9i0AAAAJ&view_op=list_works&sortby=pubdate">Dr. Alireza Rezvanian</a> at the University of Science and Culture, Tehran, Iran.
-I am truly enthusiastic about doing research at the forefront of Deep Learning methods within real-world applications in general, which leads to high-quality research in real-world challenges.
-I recognize the importance and my passion for this field, and I am committed to performing continuous and comprehensive research in my field of study. <strong>I’m actively looking for a Ph.D. position in the field of Deep Learning.</strong>
+        I am a master's student in Data Science at the University of Science and Culture, Tehran, Iran, under the supervision of <a href="https://scholar.google.com/citations?hl=en&user=1Sln9i0AAAAJ&view_op=list_works&sortby=pubdate">Dr. Alireza Rezvanian</a>.
+I'm currently in my final master's semester, and I am enthusiastic about doing research at the forefront of Deep Learning methods within real-world applications and challenges.
+I also would like to conduct high-quality research, resulting in publications in top-tier venues. <strong>I’m actively looking for a Ph.D. position in the field of Deep Learning.</strong>
       </p>
       <p style="margin-bottom: 0;">
         <strong>Highlight of my research experience</strong>
       </p>
       <ul style="margin-top: 8px;">

+        <li>I have authored a paper titled <strong>’An Efficient Approach in Detecting Lung Nodules Using Swin Transformer’</strong> which has
+been accepted at the 10th ICSIE, 2024 (IEEE)</li>

-        <li>I am currently working on object detection in images for my master's thesis, utilizing a method that integrates Few-Shot Learning and Vision Transformers on medical images.</li>
+        <li style="padding-top: 15px;">I am currently working on employing Few-shot Learning methods in lung nodule detection for my master’s thesis.</li>

-        <li style="padding-top: 15px;">I recently collaborated on two articles titled <strong>’Real-time facial emotion recognition in smartphones using EfficientNetV2 and quantization-aware training’</strong> which is submitted to ” Multimedia Tools and Application (Springer)”, and <strong>’Scalable real-time emotion recognition using EfficientNetV2 and resolution scaling’</strong> which is published in ”ICWR 10th (IEEE)”.</li>
+        <li style="padding-top: 15px;">I have also collaborated on two papers focused on the Image Classification task (More info in the Publications section)</li>
       </ul>
     </section>
     <h4 style="margin-bottom: 0;">Research interests:</h4>
     <p style="margin-top: 8px;">
-      Machine Learning, Deep Learning, Computer Vision, Transformers
+      Deep Learning, Computer Vision, Transformers, Medical Image Processing
     </p>

 <!-- ------------------------------------------------------------------------------------------------------ -->